Corvix — Design Specification¶

 StorageBackendprotocol.
 MakeNotificationCacheconform.Add

-corvix migrate-cachereads the JSON file and inserts records into PostgreSQL for the configured user.Docker Compose already provisions PostgreSQL and passes
+corvix migrate-cachereads a legacy JSON file and inserts records into PostgreSQL for the configured user.Docker Compose provisions PostgreSQL, applies migrations via a one-shot

 10.9 Config re-reading¶